Jack Webb: Acting

-Following his discharge, he moved to San Francisco, where a wartime shortage of announcers led to a temporary appointment to his own radio show on ABC's KGO Radio.
+Following his discharge, Webb moved to San Francisco, where a wartime shortage of announcers led to a temporary appointment to his own radio show on ABC's KGO Radio.
 The Jack Webb Show was a half-hour comedy that had a limited run on ABC radio in 1946.
 Prior to that, he had a one-man program, One Out of Seven, on KGO in which he dramatized a news story from the previous week.

-By 1949, he had abandoned comedy for drama, and starred in Pat Novak, for Hire, a radio show originating from KFRC about a man who worked as an unlicensed private detective.
+By 1949, Webb had abandoned comedy for drama, and starred in Pat Novak, for Hire, a radio show originating from KFRC about a man who worked as an unlicensed private detective.
 The program co-starred Raymond Burr.
-Pat Novak was notable for writing that imitated the hard-boiled style of such writers as Raymond Chandler, with lines such as: "She drifted into the room like 98 pounds of warm smoke.
-Her voice was hot and sticky—like a furnace full of marshmallows."
-Early in 1949, Webb served as the main antagonist of Alan Ladd's protagonist character Dan Holliday in "The Better Man" episode of the radio series "Box 13", which aired on January 2, 1949.
+Pat Novak was notable for writing that imitated the hardboiled style of such writers as Raymond Chandler, with lines such as: "She drifted into the room like 98 pounds of warm smoke.
+Her voice was hot and sticky — like a furnace full of marshmallows."
+Early in 1949, Webb served as the main antagonist of Alan Ladd's protagonist character Dan Holliday in "The Better Man" episode of the radio series Box 13, which aired on January 2, 1949.

-Webb's radio shows included Johnny Madero, Pier 23, Jeff Regan, Investigator, Murder and Mr. Malone, Pete Kelly's Blues, and One Out of Seven.
+Webb's radio shows included Johnny Madero, Pier 23; Jeff Regan, Investigator; Murder and Mr. Malone; Pete Kelly's Blues; and One Out of Seven.
 Webb provided all of the voices on One Out of Seven, often vigorously attacking racial prejudice.

 In 1950, Webb appeared in three films that would become cult classics.
 In Sunset Boulevard, he is the fiancé of William Holden's love interest Nancy Olson (his performance is very animated and jovial, unlike his later deadpan style).
-He played a war veteran in Marlon Brando's first feature, The Men.
-And in the film noir Dark City, he co-starred with Harry Morgan, his future partner on the second Dragnet series.
+He played a war veteran in Marlon Brando's first feature, The Men, and in the film noir Dark City, he co-starred with Harry Morgan, his future partner on the second Dragnet series.

 Webb's most famous motion-picture role was as the combat-hardened Marine Corps drill instructor at Parris Island in the 1957 film The D.I., with Don Dubbins as a callow Marine private.
 Webb's hard-nosed approach to this role, that of Drill Instructor Technical Sergeant James Moore, would be reflected in much of his later acting, but The D.I. was a box office failure.

-Webb was approached to play the role of Vernon Wormer, Dean of Faber College, in National Lampoon's Animal House, but he refused it, saying "the movie didn't make any damn sense"; John Vernon ultimately played the role.
+Webb was approached to play the role of Vernon Wormer, dean of Faber College, in National Lampoon's Animal House, but he refused, saying "the movie didn't make any damn sense"; John Vernon ultimately played the role.